grepsedawk/.dotfiles/README.md

 ## "Try it before you buy it"

-This is available via docker for shell/tmux/vim configs and also a web browser i3 demo
+This is available via docker for shell/tmux/vim demos

-Just run `docker run -it -p 6080:6080 grepsedawk/dotfiles` then navigate to [localhost:6080](localhost:6080)
+Just run `docker run -it grepsedawk/dotfiles`